JoaoLopesF/SerialDebug/README.md

-  All routines to show debug is a C/C++ precompiler macros, so no extra functions calls, only Serial.print* Exception when use printf formatter, for boards that no have it native.
+  All routines to show debug is a C/C++ precompiler macros, so no extra functions calls, only Serial.print*

+  Except when use printf formatter (__debug*__ macros), for boards that no have it native.

   For simple software debugger, have memory optimizations:

   - No fixed arrays, is used C++ Vector to dynamic arrays

   - Is used void* pointer to store values, when it is need.
     Is more complicate, but it dramatically reduces use of memory, compared to store 17 variables for support 17 kinds of this.

   Note: due a extra overhead in processing simple software debugger,
         it starts disabled.
 You can enable when you need (dbg command)

   Now (>= 0.9.5) __SerialDebug__ have a new performance,
   compared with standard print, no difference for __print*__ macros and about slower only 1% with __debug*__ macros (due printf processing).
   Boards tested: Uno, Mega, Due, Esp8266 and Esp32.